NyxTheMage/MyDesktop/README.md

-# NyxCat Theme for Oh My Posh
+# Nyx's Theme for Oh My Posh

 How I make my terminal look nice.
 Blending the jandedobbeleer theme with the Catppuccin colours.
 I use the Catppuccin Mocha Green KDE desktop environment